Vitality Leap

 Eugene enjoys his new sportive poles: The excellent Gabel X5 with a Carbon content of 85%.
 The higher the carbon content, the better the pole.
 We can give you advice on what to choose based on your walking style and frequency.

-• Trainers or running/walking shoes (no hiking boots with hard soles, you need to be able to roll your feet).
+• Trainers, running shoes or light walking boots (no hiking boots with hard soles, you need to be able to roll your feet).

 • Appropriate outdoor clothing (rain and sun protection, thin gloves in winter).